-Adequate preparation and an insistence on the use of safe transport arrangements regardless of the length of journey are key elements of good practice when considering any trip taken by an underage team or players.
-This applies regardless of the length of journey or indeed the mode of transport availed of, whether it is public, private or personal transport.
-The transport arrangements for underage players is a priority safety matter for sports organisations, for Clubs, parents and for young people themselves.
-While it may be preferential to avail of private bus or coach transport it is also recognised that in some instances this is not feasible and in Charlestown Sarsfields GAA club we could not operate without the goodwill of volunteers and parents who ensure that children are transported to an event or a match and are returned safely.
+Adequate preparation and an insistence on the use of safe transport arrangements regardless of the length of the journey are key elements of good practice when considering any trip taken by an underage team or players.
+This applies regardless of the length of journey or the mode of transport, whether it is public, private or personal transport.
+The transport arrangements for underage players are a priority safety matter for sports organisations, Clubs, parents and young people themselves.
+While it may be preferential to avail of private bus or coach transport, it is also recognised that in some instances, this is not feasible, and in Charlestown Sarsfields GAA club, we could not operate without the goodwill of volunteers and parents who ensure that children are transported to an event or a match and are returned safely.

-In so far as we rely on many parents to provide transport in our club the challenge we face in ensuring that all such services are provided in a safe environment that compiles with our own standards of good practice and with local or national legislative requirements
+In so far as we rely on many parents to provide transport in our club the challenge we face is ensuring that all such services are provided in a safe environment that compiles with our own standards of good practice and with local or national legislative requirements seek to avail of bus or coach transport, and it is essential that all aspects of the transport arrangements are checked out and agreed upon in advance.
+The safety and welfare of children are paramount and must always be considered a priority when transporting our underage players from one venue to another.

-It is recognised that private cars are used by people in our club and teams as a common practice when transporting children to games as part of a County fixtures schedule or as part of inter Club blitzes.
-It is however advisable if possible not to use members' cars when travelling on away trips of great distance.
-In such circumstances the club on occasions will seek to avail of bus or coach transport and it is essential therefore that all aspects of the transport arrangements are checked out and agreed in advance.
-The safety and welfare of children is paramount and must be considered a priority at all times when transporting our underage players from one venue to another.
+It is recognised that private cars are used by people in our club and teams as a common practice when transporting children to games as part of a county fixtures schedule or as part of inter Club blitzes.
+It is, however, advisable, if possible, not to use members' cars when travelling on away trips of great distance.
+In such circumstances, the club, on occasion, will

-Where possible Charlestown Sarsfield's Club endeavours to comply with the GAA travel policy as detailed in section 8 of the GAA Code of Behaviour Booklet which can be found on https://charlestowngaa.com/bord-na-nog/child-safeguarding/
+Where possible, Charlestown Sarsfield's Club endeavours to comply with the GAA travel policy as detailed in section 8 of the GAA Code of Behaviour Booklet, which can be found on https://charlestowngaa.com/bord-na-nog/child-safeguarding/